Best Kayak Fishing Rods for the Money (2023 Guide)

 Cons

-OVERVIEW: We took this beautiful carbon and fiberglass rod for a day out in open waters for sea fishing.
+BUYING ADVICE: We took this beautiful carbon and fiberglass rod for a day out in open waters for sea fishing.
 We matched it with 2-5oz lures prepared for heavy lifting.
 We liked the coziness of the handle and the long smooth cast.
-It’s truly the best rods for kayak fishing!

 After several hours on the water, we brought in a 5-8 pound mutton that gave us a good fight for 30 minutes.
 So if you are looking for heavy open-water fishing and targeting the big leagues, this rod will help you catch your desired fish!
 You can also check our list of the top saltwater fishing rods.